In-person exams on a computer

 I need to draw diagrams or graphs as part of my exam response, as well as typing text-based answers.

-For a small number of the in-person exams sat on Inspera this year, candidates will be provided with 'Inspera Response Sheets' on which to draw diagrams, graphs, equations or other content which cannot be entered directly into Inspera.
+Some exam boards will also request that candidates are provided with 'Inspera Response Sheets' on which to draw diagrams, graphs, equations or other content which cannot be entered directly into Inspera.

 For more information, see the guide to 'Using an Inspera Response Sheet' (PDF).

-Where they are provided, they must not be used for rough working or text-based elements of an answer.
+Where Inspera Response Sheets are provided, they must not be used for rough working or text-based elements of an answer.

 If you have a query that has not been addressed on this page, please contact the Exams team using the 'Computer-based exams' help form.